fnalways/terminus-docs/docs/manual/concepts/application.md

   System applications and user-built applications are generally restricted from direct access by third-party applications.
 However, if the database cluster and built-in applications offer [Service Provider](../../developer/develop/advanced/provider.md) for certain interfaces, then community applications can access these services by [declaring these access permissions](../../developer/develop/package/manifest.md#sysdata).

-   However, if built-in applications or database clusters make specific service interfaces available through a Service Provider, community applications can request access by declaring these permissions.
+   However, if built-in applications or database clusters make specific service interfaces available through a service provider, community applications can request access by declaring these permissions.
 When such access is granted, the system routes these network requests through secure proxies in the user-system namespace, ensuring proper authentication and protection of resources.

   In this case, the system provides network proxies for these resources under the namespace of `user-system` and authenticates network request calls from third-party applications.

-### Community application
+### Community applications

 Community applications are applications created and maintained by third-party developers.
 They encompass a wide range of purposes, from productivity tools and entertainment applications to data analysis utilities.